Mass Unspecific Supervised Tagging (MUST) for boosted jets: Tagger performance on multi-pronged jets

-The top left panel of Fig.~\ref{Fig1} shows the {\tt GenT} and {\tt GenT$_\text{2P}$} ROCs for $W$ bosons.
+Figure~\ref{Fig:2P} shows the performances of {\tt GenT} and {\tt GenT$_\text{2P}$} for two-pronged jets.
 We also include the results obtained with $\tau_{21}$, often used as a discriminator by the CMS Collaboration~\cite{Sirunyan:2017ynj,Sirunyan:2019jbg,Sirunyan:2017hsb}.
+The top-left panel corresponds to $W$ bosons with transverse momenta of 500, 1000 and 1500 GeV.
+The performance for hadronically-decaying $Z$ bosons is similar.
 We observe that the performance of {\tt GenT} and {\tt GenT$_\text{2P}$} is remarkable and improves with jet $p_T$, i.e. with increasing $M_{Z'}$, in contrast to $\tau_{21}$.
 Therefore, our taggers provide an excellent alternative to those used, for example, in diboson resonance searches~\cite{Sirunyan:2019jbg}.

 New scalars $A$ decaying into $b \bar b$ are also looked for at the LHC~\cite{Sirunyan:2018ikr,Aaboud:2018eoy}.
-The top right panel of Fig.~\ref{Fig1} shows the results for the signal $Z' \rightarrow AA$, $A \rightarrow b \bar b$ with different $M_{Z'}$ and $M_A$.
+The top-right panel shows the performance for a new scalar $A \to b \bar b$ with $M_S = 80$ GeV.
+The bottom panels show the results for heavier scalars with $M_S = 200$ GeV; on the left panel we consider decays $A \to u \bar u$ and on the right panel $A \to b \bar b$.
 The performance is very good across all the $m_J$ and $p_T$ range, also improving with $p_T$.

-The results for top quarks are shown in the bottom left panel of Fig.~\ref{Fig1} for a couple of $Z'$ masses, and compared with the subjettiness ratio $\tau_{32}$ often used as discriminant~\cite{Sirunyan:2017ukk,Aaboud:2018zpr,Sirunyan:2019xeh,Sirunyan:2018ncp}. {\tt GenT} and {\tt GenT$_\text{3P}$} perform very well on top quarks, although fully-dedicated taggers~\cite{Macaluso:2018tck} perform better (in contrast with ~\cite{Macaluso:2018tck}, our ROCs do not include the additional signal discrimination from $m_J$).
-Still, it is worth noting that generic searches using either of those taggers would not miss top signals.
+The results for top quarks are shown in Fig.~\ref{Fig:3P} for a couple of $Z'$ masses, and compared with the subjettiness ratio $\tau_{32}$ often used as discriminant~\cite{Sirunyan:2017ukk,Aaboud:2018zpr,Sirunyan:2019xeh,Sirunyan:2018ncp}. {\tt GenT} and {\tt GenT$_\text{3P}$} perform well on top quark jets, although fully-dedicated taggers~\cite{Macaluso:2018tck} perform better (in contrast with ref.~\cite{Macaluso:2018tck}, our ROCs do not include the additional signal discrimination from $m_J$).
+Still, it is worth noting that generic searches using either of those taggers would not miss top signals, which is precisely the point that we want to verify here.